Introduction to Python

 dict_items([('brand', 'Ford'), ('model', 'Mustang'), ('year', 1964)])dict_items([('brand', 'Ford'), ('model', 'Mustang'), ('year', 2020)])

-You can check if a key
+It can be checked if a key

-exists in the dictionary.
+exists in the dictionary

 "model" in diccionario